eslint/eslint/docs/rules/no-return-await.md

 # Disallows unnecessary `return await` (no-return-await)

-Inside an `async function`, `return await` is seldom useful.
-Since the return value of an `async function` is always wrapped in `Promise.resolve`, `return await` doesn’t actually do anything except add extra time before the overarching Promise resolves or rejects.
-The only valid exception is if `return await` is used in a try/catch statement to catch errors from another Promise-based function.
+Using `return await` inside an `async function`keeps the current function in the call stack until the Promise that is being awaited have resolved.
+You can take a shortcut and just return the Promise right away to avoid this, saving an extra microtask before resolving the overarching Promise.

+The only visible change when doing this is that the function will no longer be a part of the stack trace, if an error is thrown asyncrously from the Promise being returned.

 ## Rule Details